Sweeppea-Development-Lab/sweeppea-n8n-nodes/README.md

 ### Participant

-- **Get Schema** - Retrieve the dynamic entry form fields for a specific sweepstake (useful for building chatbots or dynamic forms)
+- **Get Form Fields** - Retrieve the dynamic entry form fields for a specific sweepstake (useful for building chatbots or dynamic forms)
 - **Create** - Register a new participant in a sweepstake with dynamic field support

 ## Credentials